joelberkeley/words/languages.md

 ### [Idris](https://www.idris-lang.org/)

 Idris is a purely functional language with dependent types and theorem proving.
-Unlike Agda, it is [designed for](http://docs.idris-lang.org/en/latest/faq/faq.html#what-are-the-differences-between-agda-and-idris) general purpose programming.
-It is inspired by Haskell, and uses much of the same syntax, but is written in C. As of early 2020, Idris isn't ready for production deployment.
+It shares these attributes with Agda, but is [designed for](http://docs.idris-lang.org/en/latest/faq/faq.html#what-are-the-differences-between-agda-and-idris) general purpose programming.
+It is inspired by Haskell, and uses much of the same syntax, but is written in C. As of 2021, Idris isn't ready for production deployment.

 ### [Rust](https://www.rust-lang.org/)